JanSharp/VRCJanSharpCommon/README.md

 - UIToggleSendLocalEvent is very similar to UIToggleInteractProxy except that it sends a given custom event to the target udon behaviour instead of only supporting interacts
 - UIToggleSync to make synced toggles without writing scripts for them every time
 - UIToggleGroupSync to make synced toggle groups without writing scripts for them every time, as well as making it a little easier to setup toggle groups through the inspector
+- PickupSendLocalEvent to send events when a VRCPickup is picked up, dropped or used while held

 # Ideas